libertypi/rina/README.md

-# Rina: All-in-One Japanese AV Toolbox
+# Rina: All-in-One JAV Toolbox

 Rina is a command-line tool designed for managing Japanese AV content.
 It searches through a wide range of online databases and processes local files.